Ryantron/anime_site/README.md

 Sign up for an account to link any MyAnimeList user's animelist to your account!

+## Help

+Please email any of us if you encounter an issue.

 ## License

 This project is licensed under the MIT License - see the LICENSE.md file for details